dchampion/crypto/doc/NumberTheory.md

 Attempts to factor a composite odd integer $n$, where $n$ is the product of exactly two distinct prime factors $p$ and $q$ (e.g., an RSA modulus).

-In 1994, Peter Shor proposed a theoretical version of this algorithm that would run in polynomial time on a suitably&ndash;configured quantum computer.
+In 1994, Peter Shor proposed a theoretical version of this algorithm that would run in polynomial time on a sufficiently powerful quantum computer.
 At the time of this writing, no such computer yet exists.
-However, the algorithm can still be executed on a classical computer, albeit with an exponential running time, in the following way.
+The algorithm can nevertheless be executed on a classical computer, albeit with an exponential running time.

+The algorithm reduces the problem of factoring to one of order&ndash;finding, and leverages the fact that the order of any element in the finite multiplicative group of integers modulo $n$ divides the order of $n$.

+The classical version runs as follows:

 1. Set $a$ to a value randomly selected from the range $[2..n-1]$
 2. Set $g = gcd(a,n)$